andrewt0301/hse-acos-course/docs/exam.md

 ## Exam Topics

 Topics __are not__ questions.
-They are areas, from which questions are selects.
+They are areas, from which questions are selected.
 Usually questions are of the following types:

 * What it is?